gusgoos/Multiagentes/Presentacion_draft_Final/README.md

 1. Open Unity and load the Unity project from the project directory.

 2. Ensure that you've installed the `Newtonsoft.Json-for-Unity` package following the instructions in the "Requirements" section.

+3. To switch between the Normal and the Smart Light you can switch the URL in the controller object in Unity